-Throughout this note we have alluded to the possible opportunity to utilise HRI as an opportunity to capitalise on the current market downturn, 'buying the dip' as the term goes.
-This is an opportunity that has arisen thanks to the sweeping market selloff over 2022 which, thanks to a widespread fear of the impact of rising interest rates, has captured most of the tech sector.
-This has, in the team's view, led to a disconnect between current share prices and their fair-value based on their longterm growth potential.
-Through many of our past notes (see page 24) we have outlined the long-term sectoral opportunities presented by technology companies, and whilst there have been cracks in certain sectors, specifically advertising and semiconductor manufacturing, the team believe that the vast majority of technology companies continue to benefit from the same tailwinds that supported their growth prior to 2022.
-The managers comment that these growth opportunities are one of the reasons for the earnings component of HRI's P/E ratios having remained so stable over 2022.
+Throughout this note we have alluded to the opportunity to utilise HRI as an opportunity to capitalise on the current market downturn, 'buying the dip' as the term goes.
+This is an opportunity that has arisen thanks to the sweeping market selloff over 2022 which, thanks to a widespread fear of the impact of rising interest rates, has effectively captured the entire tech sector.
+This has, in the team's view, led to a disconnect between current share prices and their fair-value based on their long-term growth potential.
+Through many of our past notes we have outlined the long-term sectoral opportunities presented by technology companies, and whilst there have been cracks in certain sectors, specifically advertising and semiconductor manufacturing, the vast majority of technology companies continue to benefit from the same tailwinds that supported their growth prior to 2022.
+These growth opportunities are one of the reasons for the earnings component of HRI's P/E ratios having remained so stable over 2022.